 + Face-to-face meetings with the public and mass rallies are the most effective ways to promote a political agenda.

 + A political campaign should be led by one charismatic figure with strong, inflexible convictions.

 Each of these rules is discussed at length in “Mein Kampf”, published in 1925.
-Hitler claims no originality for them, crediting instead the Communist Party, the Catholic Church, the “Jewish Press”, and the British propaganda office during World War I (“The cleverest trick used in propaganda against Germany during the War was to accuse Germany of what our enemies themselves were doing,” Goebbels, 1934).
+Hitler claims no originality for them, crediting instead the Communist Party, the Catholic Church, the “Jewish Press”, and the British propaganda campaign during World War I (“The cleverest trick used in propaganda against Germany during the War was to accuse Germany of what our enemies themselves were doing,” Goebbels, 1934).
 Whatever their source, they served as guidelines for the entire National Socialist propaganda effort.

 Here is a poster from 1930, the breakthrough national election year for the Nazis, when they went from the ninth most popular party to the second most:

 This one is from 1931:

 In 1933, Goebbels became Germany’s Minister of Propaganda.
 He closely followed the recommendations of Edward Bernays, “Propaganda” (1928):

-+ Establish a ministry to publicize the government’s aims and ideals, and to inform and educate the citizens about its programs and the reasons for them.
++ Establish a ministry to publicize the government’s aims and ideals and popularize its programs and the reasons for them.
 It should disseminate “enlightened expert propaganda… to focus the public mind on crucial points of policy, and regiment a vast, heterogeneous mass of voters to clear understanding and intelligent action.”

 + Dominate the communications media to marginalize any opposing view.